 Johnson Replaces Forrestal

-Secretary of Defense James V. Forrestal was replaced on March 28, 1949 due to failing health (he died May 22) and disagreements with Truman over budget cuts.
-His replacement was Louis A. Johnson.
+Secretary of Defense James Forrestal was replaced on March 28, 1949 due to failing health and disagreements with Truman over budget cuts.
+His replacement was Louis Arthur Johnson, a strong fundraiser for Truman.
 Edwin Hoyt calls this move a “mistake”, refers to Johnson as “a political crony” and says Johnson “proved to be a total disaster as he presided happily over the dismemberment of the American military establishment.”
 [Hoyt: 285] These issues are open to debate.
 Johnson had previously been Assistant Secretary of War, served in World War I and helped found the American Legion.
 To reduce his commitment to the military to “political cronyism” seems excessive.
 It is true that Johnson cut the defense budget, but this was Truman’s decision, not Johnson’s.

 South Korea Attacks North Korea

-More than 250 guerrillas from the South are said to have launched an attack on North Korean villages along the east coast in June 1949.
-Some reached the town of Wonsan, although all but 50 were killed in two weeks.
+More than 250 guerrillas from the South are said to have launched an attack on North Korean villages along the east coast in May and June 1949.
+Some reached the town of Wonsan, although all but fifty were killed in two weeks.

 On June 26, 1949, there was heavy fighting on the Ongjin peninsula around the 38th parallel, which attracted UN officials.
 In their estimation, Korea was already in “a state of warfare”.
 [Barris: 13]